How to explain grokking: Grokking and thermodynamics

-The zero-risk manifold contains narrows, or ravines (areas with low entropy) and wide valleys (with high entropy).
-For ravine, or river--valleys landscape, learning is a motion along the ravine (the reaction coordinate in chemistry).
-The correct solution for learning problem (''structure'', for example algorithm of modular addition) mostly likely lies in the high-entropy region of the zero-risk manifold.
-The ravine method \cite{Gelfand} was developed to improve optimization for such a landscape.
+The zero-risk manifold contains narrows, or ravines (regions with lower entropy) and wide valleys (with higher entropy).
+Ravine landscapes were discussed by Gelfand and Tsetlin, and the ravine method \cite{Gelfand} was developed to improve optimization for such a landscape.

+For ravine, or river--valleys landscape, learning works in two steps: the system falls in a ravine, and then performs motion along the ravine.
+The generalizing solution for learning problem (''structure'', for example algorithm of modular addition) lies in the high-entropy region of the zero-risk manifold.
+By the second law of thermodynamics the system performing Brownian motion will travel to regions of high entropy at the zero risk manifold (which is the grokking transition).

 Memorization of the training sample is achieving the zero risk manifold $f(\{z\},x)=0$ by the stochastic gradient descent with non-zero gradient, in this case the path traveled in the hypothesis space is proportional to the number of descent steps $\sim t$.